Panasonic LX10 versus Canon G5 X

 The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Canon PowerShot G5 X are two digital cameras that were officially introduced, respectively, in September 2016 and October 2015.
 Both the LX10 and the G5X are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Panasonic LX10 and the Canon G5 X. Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Panasonic LX10 and the Canon G5 X is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the LX10 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is notably larger (34 percent) than the Panasonic LX10.
 Moreover, the G5X is markedly heavier (14 percent) than the LX10.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that neither the LX10 nor the G5X are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.